Skip to main content

 OpenAIClient client = OpenAIOkHttpClient.fromEnv();

-// Define tools once — used for both OpenAI and evaluation
+// Define tools once, use them for both OpenAI and evaluation

 List<ToolDefinition> tools = List.of(